oumad/FooocusPlus/fooocusplus_log.md

 * in Beta5, HyperFlux16 now uses flux-hyp16-Q8_0.gguf instead of Q5, and supports FaeTastic & AntiBlur LoRAs
 * in Beta5, the two 4GB presets now correctly download the specified base models
 * in Beta6, added clip_model error control to comfy_task and added clip_model parameter to Flux1S_GGUF
-* in Beta7, corrected a bug with "Refresh All Files" and also gave it realistically sized button
+* in Beta7, corrected a bug with "Refresh All Files" and also gave it a realistically sized button

 # 0.9.5